diffusion-tractography/diffusion-tractography.github.io/_sources/pages/main.md

-Welcome to the University College London and centre for medical imaging and computing (CMIC) summer school!
+Welcome to the University College London and Centre for Medical Imaging and Computing (CMIC) summer school!
 This course is focused on magnetic resonance imaging (MRI), more specifically diffusion MRI.
 By the end of this week, you should be able to understand how diffusion MRI works, how to perform tractography, limitations within this field, and the future directions the field might be heading in.

 ## Who are we?
  <p style="float: left;"><img src="../_static/img/anna.jpg" height="120px" width="140px" style="padding-left: 10px; padding-right: 10px "></p>